xenon-middleware/xenon/doc/userguide.md

 Each `Scheduler` contains one or more queues to which jobs can be submitted.
 Each queue has a name that is unique to the `Scheduler`.
 The `getQueueNames` method can be used to retrieve all queue names.

-The `isOnline` method can be used to determine if the `Scheduler` is an _online scheduler_.
+The `isOnline` method can be used to determine if the `Scheduler` is an _online scheduler_ or an _offline scheduler_.
 Online schedulers need to remain active for their jobs to run.
 Ending an online scheduler will kill all jobs that were submitted to it.
 Offline schedulers do not need to remains active for their jobs to run.
 A submitted job will typically be handed over to some external server that will manage the job for the rest of its lifetime.

 The `supportsInteractive` and `supportsBatch` method can be use to check if the `Scheduler` supports interactive and/or batch jobs.
 This will be explained below.

 Once a `Scheduler` is created, `Jobs` contains several methods to retrieve information about the `Scheduler`.

     public interface Jobs {